 What are you talking about?
-I never stole anything from your pantry!
+I never stole anything from your larder!

-And that’s it, now you know how to use dice in Italian!
+And that’s the end of our lesson on how to use dice in Italian!

 ❤️ If you liked this lesson on how to use dice in Italian, consider sharing it with your social media friends who are also studying Italian.